Living Christmas Tree Tips

 • Big root ball: A four-foot-tall living Christmas tree should have a root ball at least 18 inches in diameter, preferably larger.
 The ratio should be 9 inches of root ball for every inch in diameter of the trunk at the base.

-• Secure root ball: Make sure the root ball is firmly attached to the trunk of the tree and doesn't wobble.
+• Secure root ball: Ensure the root ball is firmly attached to the tree trunk and doesn't wobble.

-• Few loose needles: Slide your hand over a branch, if you end up with a handful of needles, the root ball has not been kept moist, and the tree is not fresh.
+• Few loose needles: Slide your hand over a branch.
+If you end up with a handful of needles, the root ball will not be kept moist, and the tree will not be fresh.
 Needles should bend, not break.

 • Living branch buds: Look at the tips of the branches.
-Trees are sheared or pruned each year to give them their Christmas tree shape.
-If there are no buds at the end of the tips, that means this tree was sheared too late; that means the tree won't grow next year.
+Trees are sheared or pruned yearly to give them their Christmas tree shape.
+If there are no buds at the end of the tips, that means this tree was sheared too late, and it won't grow next year.

 Living Christmas Tree Tips For Longevity

 Most trees go dormant in the winter, and Christmas trees are no exception.
-If you keep a living tree indoors too long, you run the risk of waking it up.
+If you keep a living tree indoors too long, you risk waking it up.

 Prolonged warmth might make it think spring is near, and it will begin putting out tender new growth.
 This is a recipe for disaster if you plan to plant it out in the cold, icy yard.
 For a healthier tree:

-• Limit time inside: Many growers advise keeping living trees indoors no longer than three to five days max.
-If that seems too brief for your family, at least limit its stay to no more than one to two weeks.
+• Limit time inside: Many growers advise keeping living trees indoors for three to five days at most.
+If that seems too brief for your family, at least limit its stay to one to two weeks.

-• Water daily: Instead of a tree stand, the living tree will be in a bucket.
-It may need as much as a gallon of water every day because it's going to be losing a lot of water through transpiration in the warm, dry house.
+• Water daily: The living tree will be in a bucket instead of a tree stand.
+It may need as much as a gallon of water daily because it will lose a lot of water through transpiration in the warm, dry house.
 Mist daily.

 • Choose a cool spot: Place the tree in a cool area away from sunny windows, flaming fireplaces, and heat vents.